ferrouswheel/kclip/README.md

 =====

 Python module for reading a Kindle's `My Clippings.txt` file.
-These contain highlights and notes made by the user while reading a book.
+These contain highlights and notes made by the user while reading a book on the Kindle platform.
+These apparently get synced and are accessable online if you are using an ebook bought through Amazon, but if you sideload stuff by USB you miss this feature.
+It's also not very useful having your notes on Amazon's web site.
+Amazon make some great products and have many strengths, but designing clean consistent UIs does not appear to be one of them.

-## Why?
+## Why another module??

 The format is pretty simple, and there are many other implementations out there, but they are either:

-* custom scripts to transform the data to another format, or
+* custom (and flaky) gist scripts to transform the data to another format, or
 * they treat all notes as [individual](https://github.com/tswicegood/pyKindle) [entries](https://github.com/albins/kindle-clippings-parser) in a single list.
 There may be some cases where this is what you want, but I think clippings are more